CS2103AUG2016-T09-C1/main/src/test/data/ManualTesting/TestScript.md

 1. Type `add Wash the dishes`

-**Result:** A new floating task for "Read the newspaper" is created at the bottom of the list, and will be automatically be selected.
+**Result:** A new floating task for "Wash the dishes" is created at the bottom of the list, and will be automatically be selected.

 ## Add new task with deadline

-1. Type `add "Finish movie editing" by 6pm`
+1. Type `add Finish 2101 Report e=28/11/2016 6pm i=r`

-**Result:** A new task "Finish movie editing" with deadline 6pm TODAY is created at the bottom of the list.
-The calendar is updated to highlight the new task in yellow.
+**Result:** A new task "Finish 2101 Report" with deadline 6pm on the 28th November 2016 is created at the bottom of the list.
+The task will be highlighted in red.

 ## Add new event

-1. Type `add "Visit friend's home" from tomorrow 6pm to 9pm`.
+1. Type `add CS2101 Oral Presentation s=tmr 10am e=tmr noon i=r`.

-**Result:** A new task "Visit friend's home" with period of 6pm to 9pm tomorrow is created at the bottom of the list.
-The calendar is updated to highlight the new task in blue.
+**Result:** A new task "CS2101 Oral Presentation" with start time of 10am next monday to 12 noon is created at the bottom of the list.
+The task will be highlighted in red.

-## Add recurring tasks

-1. Type `add "Submit daily report" by 5pm repeat daily 5`.

-**Result:** A new task "Submit daily report" with deadline 5pm everyday for 5 times is added (only once) to the task list.
-The calendar itself displays multiple instances of the same task, on the daily basis.

 ## Add tags to task

-1. Type `add "Very Important Stuff" tag Important`.
+1. Type `addtag 1 t=important`.

 **Result:** A new task "Very Important Stuff" with a tag "Important" is added to the task list.